 If you’re one of the 80 million Americans that suffer from some form of insomnia, you likely wake up feeling restless, tired and exhausted.
-Often, electronic devices are to blame for Americans poor sleep habits and schedules.
-Scientists have unearthed a link to electronic devices emitting blue light and sleeplessness in America.
+Often, electronic devices are to blame for poor sleep habits and schedules.
+Scientists have unearthed a link to electronic devices emitting blue light and sleeplessness.

 If you suffer from poor quality sleep, here are five tips to help improve your sleep quality and help you fall to sleep sooner.

 - Exercising – Do you workout before bedtime?
 If so, you may be experiencing an adrenaline rush before going to bed, which will keep you awake longer.
 Our bodies are designed to embrace this rush in the morning, helping fuel our daylight hours.
 Regular exercise is essential, but move your exercise schedule up a few hours or to the first part of the day.

 - Bedtime Routine – Establish a regular bedtime routine, so your body recognizes the signs that winding down means you’re ready for bed.

 - Avoid Alcohol – Regulating alcohol consumption before bedtime is also essential.
 Many people have a drink to relax and unwind, but it can be counterintuitive because it can also delay your sleep cycle.

 - Get Fit – If you don’t exercise or exercise and don’t do cardio, here’s a great reason to start: your fitness level determines how your body handles and responds to stress.
 If you’re fit, your body will react to stress better, which means that it will have less effect on your sleep cycle.